As of April 13, the archive is now using the STScI Single Sign-On (SSO) identity manager.

 Verify Your Mailing Address

-If you select one of the hard media options (DVD or CD-R), we will
+If you select one of the hard media options, we will

 If you need to make changes to your mailing address, simply make the